estebanmual/To-Do-List/README.md

 > In this project you can save all of your missing tasks, you can save your grocerie list and more!
 Come and check it out

+## Milestones

+1 . in this milestone I:
+    - Set an array of some simple to-do tasks (array of objects).
+Each task object contains three keys:
+        - description [string].
+        - completed [bool].
+        - index: [number].
+    - Write a function to iterate over the tasks array and populate an HTML list item element for each task.
+    - On page load render the dynamically created list of tasks in the dedicated placeholder.
+The list appears in order of the index values for each task.

 ## Built With

 - Webpack